Common Challenges in API Management and How to Overcome Them

 - Encrypt Data: Use HTTPS and TLS to encrypt data in transit and protect it from interception.

-- Rate Limiting and Throttling: Prevent abuse by setting limits on the number of API requests a user can make within a specific timeframe.
+- Rate Limiting and Throttling: Prevent abuse by limiting the number of API requests a user can make within a specific timeframe.

 - Regular Security Audits: Conduct regular penetration testing and vulnerability assessments to identify and fix security gaps.